curtisrookard/RRIoT/README.md

 For source data of the TON-IoT telemetry dataset, please visit: https://research.unsw.edu.au/projects/toniot-datasets.
 For more information about SAGE, please visit: https://iancovert.com/blog/understanding-shap-sage/.

 If you like and use this code, please consider citing our work: Rookard, C., & Khojandi, A. (2024).
-RRIoT: Recurrent reinforcement learning for cyber threat detection on IoT devices. $\textit{Computers & Security}$, 140, 103786.
+RRIoT: Recurrent reinforcement learning for cyber threat detection on IoT devices. $\textit{Computers \& Security}$, 140, 103786.

+$\text{
 @article{rookard2024rriot,
   title={RRIoT: Recurrent reinforcement learning for cyber threat detection on IoT devices}, author={Rookard, Curtis and Khojandi, Anahita},